shimst3r/exercism-talk/exercismpresentation.md

 > We envision a world where anyone from any background can become fluent in any programming language for free.
 Through programming exercises, resources and a safe and nurturing community.
 -- [exercism.io](https://exercism.io/values)

+^ As a mentor, it is your main objective to foster this safe and nurturing community.
+Be compassionate, welcoming, and patient!

 ---

 ![](img/oxa-roxa-humble.jpg)